rspamd/rspamd.com/doc/modules/rbl.md

 - `replyto` - address from the `Reply-To` header of a message
 - `urls` - URLs extracted from message body

-Selectors can be used to lookup up arbitrary data; see the section on selectors for more information.
+You can use selectors to look up arbitrary data.
+Please refer to the section on selectors for more information.

 ~~~ucl
 # /etc/rspamd/local.d/rbl.conf